ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 The gateway currently routes queries and mutations.
 It does not route subscriptions or incremental delivery through subgraphs.

-Complete runnable examples are available in the repository's [`gateway-examples`](https://github.com/ghostdogpr/caliban/tree/series/3.x/gateway-examples) project, including local, ordinary remote, mixed-source, and Federation gateways.
+Complete runnable examples are available in the repository's [`gateway-examples`](https://github.com/ghostdogpr/caliban/tree/series/3.x/gateway-examples) project, including local, ordinary remote, mixed-subgraph, and Federation gateways.